TamaraDataAnalyst/data-wrangling-with-python/README.md

 # data-wrangling-with-python
-Imputing, formatting, and transforming - make it be ready to be used!
+Impute, format, and transform - make it ready to be used!